keriganmarketing/gulfclerk/wp-content/plugins/gotmls/readme.txt

 5. The Quarantine showing threats that have been fix already.

 == Changelog ==

+= 4.17.44 =
+* Added Title check to make sure it does say you were hacked.
+* Updated code for compatibility with WP 4.8.3 (latest release).
+* Fixed Undefined variable error in Quarantine.
+* Fixed XSS vulnerability in nonce error output.

 = 4.17.29 =
 * Changed the definition update URL to only use SSL when required.